Clam Shell Lighting Explained: Setup and Ratios — Photography Shark

 Walk into any professional portrait studio and ask the photographer what lighting setup they default to for beauty and headshot work, and there's a good chance they'll describe something very close to clam shell lighting.
 It's not a trendy technique or a gimmick — it has been a staple of commercial portrait photography for decades precisely because it delivers consistent, flattering results across a wide range of subjects.
 Understanding why it works, and how to execute it well, is one of the most practical investments a portrait photographer can make.

-At Photography Shark, clam shell lighting is one of the foundational setups in our Rockland studio.
-We use it for professional headshots, for certain boudoir work, and for commercial portrait sessions where we need to produce clean, well-lit images reliably and efficiently.
+At Photography Shark, clam shell lighting is one of the foundational setups in the Rockland studio.
+Photographer Chris McCarthy uses it for professional headshots, for certain boudoir work, and for commercial portrait sessions where the goal is producing clean, well-lit images reliably and efficiently.
 This post breaks down exactly what clam shell lighting is, the physics behind it, how to set it up, and how to dial it in for different subjects and goals.

 What Is Clam Shell Lighting?